 4 - Receptionist

 Another job that is crucial to further education, and yet little talked about, is the role of Receptionist.
 Receptionists are on the frontline of a college’s activity.
 Their job is far more than just answering phones, as any good Receptionist will tell you.
 The smooth running of a college is almost as dependent on a Receptionist as it is on a Timetabling Officer.

-Ideal for those with a background in: Hospitality, admin, or someone with strong interpersonal skills.
+Ideal for those with a background in Hospitality, admin, or someone with strong interpersonal skills.
 Being personable is the key as you’ll be dealing with freshmen, teachers, governors and parents, all with lots of questions about the university or school.
 That's apart from the regular administrative duties.

 5 - Disability Advisor

 Thanks to government legislation and a general increase in inclusive attitudes, colleges now accommodate students and staff with any kind of special needs.
-A Disability Advisor helps colleges makes sure they have the facilities and accessibility to allow everyone and anyone to join their campus.
+A Disability Advisor helps colleges make sure they have the facilities and accessibility to allow everyone and anyone to join their campus.

-Ideal for those with a background in: Disability advice, medicine, law.
+Ideal for those with a background in Disability advice, medicine, law.
 A strong knowledge of disabilities, access requirements and legal requirements makes you the perfect candidate for this role.
 Knowing that you are making sure education is open to all is a wonderful feeling and you can be the source of real change in the university.